bseverns/perceptual-drift/docs/experience/README.md

 Peek the quick-glance map below before diving into the table; it mirrors the same phases and actions so you can grok the flow at a glance.

+Need the spiel version?
+Grab the [spectator script crib](spectator_script.md) for a one-page pre-show patter you can riff from.

 ```mermaid
 journey
     title Parallel Tracks — Operator & Spectator